“Several Lovely Touches”

 All food is freshly cooked to order and where possible, we source ingredients locally.

-Our sausages are made by local St Anne’s butcher P & L Edwards and our bacon cured locally at Birks Farm, Pemberton Dairies, Lytham.
+Our sausages and locally cured bacon are supplied by Pemberton Dairies at Birks Farm, Lytham.
 We only use free range eggs.

 View the breakfast menu (link opens in a new window): Breakfast Menu v1-0 PDF (525 KB)